fablabbcn/fablabbcn-legacy-web/_posts/events/2016-03-20-p9udopenday.md

 teaserlatest: blog_loop_latest/antopoulossmall.png
 teaserlist: blog_loop_latest/andreas_antonopoulos_small.jpg
 title: Join us for Poblenou Urban District Open Day!
-meta: Next Thursday, March 24th, Andreas Antonopoulos will offer a lecture on Mastering Bitcoin, "Thoughts on the future of Money"
+meta: Next Saturday, May 7th, IaaC and Fab Lab Barcelona will be open to the public for the Poblenou Urban District Open Day.
+It will be plenty of activities from 16h to 19h.
 author: Luciana Asinari
 date: 20/03/2016
 category: Events